red1code/red1code/README.md

 ## About me

-I'm a self-taught front-end developer, from Algeria.
+I'm a self-taught web developer, from Algeria.__
+Check out my "Pinned" repositories for my favorite creations.

 ### My skills